-That was the topic of a talk I gave in October last year at an Enterprise Architecture event in London.
-These are the slides, or most of them, anyway.
+That was the topic of a talk I gave in October 2014 at an Enterprise Architecture event in London.

 Metalanguage is commonly defined as language about language.
-And if that was the meaning I intended, it would have that type of relation to the language and then probably what I’m writing here could have been referred to as a mixture of another meta- and a meta-meta-language.
+If that was the meaning I intended, it would have that type of relation to the language.
+What I’m writing here could have been referred to as a mixture of another meta- and a meta-meta-language.
 It wasn’t the meaning I intended.
 But to clarify the intended meaning of “meta”, I need to first clarify “language”.

 Organisations are autonomous and adaptive systems, continuously maintained by their interaction with their niche, the latter being brought forth from the background, by that very interaction.
 While a language such as the one proposed can be useful to understand the components of an organisation, it doesn’t help much in understanding the dynamics and viability.
 The language for the substance cannot be used to talk about the form.
 That’s why there is a need, maybe temporarily until we find a better solution and probably a single language, to have another language and that other language I called meta-language in the presentation.